 For instance, a resistance to policy change is usually a sign that there’re balancing feedback loops that sustain existing behavioral patterns.
 These in turn tend to come from different goals in the sub-systems which pull the overall system in different directions.
 In such cases, the best way is to step back, identify all the players’ goals and how to incentivize them to move in the desired direction.

 You can learn more about each system trap and its related solutions/fixes from our complete Thinking in Systems summary.

 Changing Systems Effectively

 The best way to change a system is to (i) identify the leverage points where a tiny shift could trigger a large change in behavior, then (ii) figure out the right direction to push.
 For example, it’s much more impactful to influence the underlying motives and relationships driving the system behaviors, than to tackle the individual elements or outcomes.
-In the book / complete summary on Thinking in Systems, we elaborate on these leverage points in order of impact: paradigm shifts, system goals, self-organization abilities, rules, information flows, reinforcing feedback loops, balancing feedback loops, length of delays, system structure, buffers, and numbers.
+In our full book summary, we elaborate on these leverage points in order of impact: paradigm shifts, system goals, self-organization abilities, rules, information flows, reinforcing feedback loops, balancing feedback loops, length of delays, system structure, buffers, and numbers.

 The book is packed with examples and diagrams and to help us understand systems at work.
 Meadows also presents several rules of thumb to help us navigate more effectively in a world of systems.
-Do get a copy of the book for the full details, get our Thinking in Systems summary bundle for an overview of the various ideas and tips, or visit academyforchange.org and donellameadows.org
+You can purchase the book here, or visit academyforchange.org and donellameadows.org for more information.

 Learn to think in systems and solve complex problems more effectively!